Last published: May 18, 2020

 Dependence and tolerance

-There is limited evidence regarding MXE and dependence, however, experts believe that the similarity to ketamine means that it carries a comparable risk of dependency.7,10,11 While the Independent Scientific Committee on Drugs (UK) ranks ketamine as less harmful than other illicit drugs such as methamphetamine, heroin, cocaine or GHB,13 some studies have indicated a high risk for tolerance and dependency.14
+There is limited evidence regarding MXE and dependence, however, experts believe that the similarity to ketamine means that it carries a comparable risk of dependence.
+While the Independent Scientific Committee on Drugs (UK) ranks ketamine as less harmful than other illicit drugs such as methamphetamine, heroin, cocaine or GHB,13 some studies have indicated a high risk for tolerance and dependence.2, 5, 7

 In the days after MXE use, the following may be experienced: